looplanguage/api.pkg.looplang.org/.github/pull_request_template.md

 _A few sentences describing the overall goals of the pull request's commits._

 ## Type of change
+Check what is relevant to this pull request
 -   [ ] Bug fix (non-breaking change which fixes an issue)
 -   [ ] New feature (non-breaking change which adds functionality)
 -   [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 -   [ ] This change requires a documentation update

 ## Checklist
+Check what is relevant to this pull request
 -   [ ] My code follows the style guidelines of this project
 -   [ ] I did not update API Controllers, if I did, I added/changed Postman or XUnit integration tests
 -   [ ] I have performed a self-review of my own code